Curriculum

 Statistics and the R software (6 ECTS)

 The course aims to present advanced concepts of statistical inference for empirical research, both at a univariate and multivariate level.
-While presenting the foundational theoretical concepts, real data applications will be discussed.
-The course also introduces the basics of the R software for statistical computing, data analysis, and inference.
+Real data applications will be an integral part of the course.
+The basics of the R software for statistical computing, data analysis, and inference will also be presented.

 Management for digital enterprise (7 ECTS)

-Data visualisation with R and SAS (4 ECTS)
+Data Visualisation and Storytelling with R and SAS (4 ECTS)

 Data and text mining (5 ECTS)